thefreelicence/thefreelicence/README.md

 ## 3.3 No attribution by default
 Another downside of available licences applicable to works of art is the requirement to attribute the creator in all circumstances.
 This can be unaesthetic, cumbersome or even impossible in some cases.
 That is why with a FREE Licence there is no attribution required.

-We understand the desire of artists to be credited for their work.
+We understand the desire of artists to be credited for their work — and rightly so.
 That is why we encourage the user to give credit to an artist whose work he is using.
 For that reason we created the `LICENCE-APPENDIX` accompanying our licences; a text file where the original creator can leave notes for a user concerning donations and a way to give credit.
 We do strongly recommend to attribute the creator — but it is just not strictly required by default.

 In our understanding, only when this strict requirement for attribution is loosened, a work can be considered as a free work of art or free cultural work.